Escort Booking advice

 Do not piss in the shower/sink – Apparently this happens a lot and is not appreciated.

 Do not attempt to “stealth” recordings or take pictures without permission, if you are caught you will be blacklisted and could also be prosecuted by law.
-Hidden cameras in suitcases, glasses, pens, toys, keyrings, buttons, badges etc have been around a long time and providers are wise to them.

 Do not make promises you are not going to keep, whether it is for a future appointment, gift or review.